GeneralElectric/MHacks2017/frameworks/express/postgres/README.md

 ## Usage

-In your code, just specify `postgres` whereever you configure the connection host.
+In your code, just specify `postgres` wherever you configure the connection host.
 Here is a sample configuration using the postgres package:

 ```